ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

     arch -x86_64 brew install afsctool

-(an alternative when working directly sitting in front of the machine is to tick the 'open in Rosetta' checkbox of Terminal.app or iTerm.app in Finder since the architecture the app is running with will be inherited to every process executed from within)
+(defining `alias brew="arch -x86_64 brew"` might be a good idea and an alternative when always working directly sitting in front of the machine is to tick the 'open in Rosetta' checkbox of Terminal.app or iTerm.app in Finder since the architecture the app is running with will be inherited to every process executed from within)

-Since Migration Assistant transferred everything also the hostnames were identical.
-To fix this and to rename the new Mac from mac-tk to mac-tk-air I did the following:
+Since Migration Assistant transferred everything including all settings also the hostnames were identical which is a bit disturbing given that I'm accessing the new MacBook often via SSH.
+To rename the new Mac from mac-tk to mac-tk-air I did the following:

     sudo scutil --set ComputerName mac-tk-air
     sudo scutil --set HostName mac-tk-air